Serious Sam: Kamikaze Attack!: Development and release

 Serious Sam: Kamikaze Attack! was developed by Be-Rad Entertainment, an indie game studio founded by programmer Brad Johnson.
-It was Be-Rad's second, having previously released Lame Castle.
-After Devolver Digital, the publisher of the Serious Sam series, had come across Lame Castle, the company approached Johnson, asking him to develop a game as part of the Serious Sam Indie Series.
-A triplet of spinoffs to be created by small studios to promote the impending launch of Serious Sam 3: BFE, the Indie Series also encompasses Serious Sam Double D and Serious Sam: The Random Encounter.
+It was Be-Rad's second game, having previously released Lame Castle.
+After Devolver Digital, the publisher of the Serious Sam series, had come across Lame Castle, the company approached Johnson, asking him to develop a game as part of the Serious Sam Indie Series, a triplet of spin-offs to be created by small studios to promote the impending launch of Serious Sam 3: BFE.
+The Indie Series also encompasses Serious Sam Double D and Serious Sam: The Random Encounter.
 He considered this a "no-brainer" and accepted the request.
 Be-Rad decided to create an auto-running game, given the experience they had gathered with Lame Castle and because Johnson thought that such gameplay would better suit mobile phones.
 He also ruled out making a first-person shooter, as this genre was already covered by the main entries in the Serious Sam series.

 Kamikaze Attack! uses the Unity game engine.
-Johnson repurposed some code from Lame Castle, which allowed him the time to add further features and apply polish to Kamikaze Attack!.
+Johnson repurposed some code from Lame Castle, which allowed him time to add further features and apply polish to Kamikaze Attack!.
 Its art assets were hand-drawn with colored pencils by Stephan Royer.
-Be-Rad intended to keep players engaged in their game longer than in others in the genre by putting in objectives and boss fights.
-They also implemented role-playing elements, such as character upgrades, but removed them after playtesting showed that they served no benefit.
-The studio was given substantial creative control, only receiving feedback on the visual design for Sam.
-Though production had been planned to last two months, it was finished in six.
+Be-Rad intended to keep players engaged in the game longer than in others in the genre by adding objectives and boss fights.
+They also implemented role-playing elements, such as character upgrades, but removed them after playtesting showed that they provided no benefit.
+The studio was given substantial creative control, receiving only feedback on the visual design for Sam.
+Though production had been planned to last two months, it was completed in six.
 Kamikaze Attack! was designed to run on the Android and iOS mobile operating systems.
 A Windows Phone port was not considered because Unity did not support the platform.